Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 * **connectVia**: [IntegrationRuntimeReference](#integrationruntimereference): The integration runtime reference.
 * **datasets**: [DatasetReference](#datasetreference)[]: List of datasets passed to web endpoint.
 * **disableCertValidation**: bool: When set to true, Certificate validation will be disabled.
-* **headers**: any: Represents the headers that will be sent to the request.
+* **headers**: [WebActivityTypePropertiesHeaders](#webactivitytypepropertiesheaders): Represents the headers that will be sent to the request.
 For example, to set the language and type on a request: "headers" : { "Accept-Language": "en-us", "Content-Type": "application/json" }.
-Type: dictionary (or Expression with resultType dictionary).
+Type: string (or Expression with resultType string).
 * **httpRequestTimeout**: any: Timeout for the HTTP request to get a response.
 Format is in TimeSpan (hh:mm:ss).
 This value is the timeout to get a response, not the activity timeout.
 The default value is 00:01:00 (1 minute).
 The range is from 1 to 10 minutes
 * **linkedServices**: [LinkedServiceReference](#linkedservicereference)[]: List of linked services passed to web endpoint.
 * **method**: 'DELETE' | 'GET' | 'POST' | 'PUT' | string (Required): Rest API method for target endpoint.
 * **turnOffAsync**: bool: Option to disable invoking HTTP GET on location given in response header of a HTTP 202 Response.
 If set true, it stops invoking HTTP GET on http location given in response header.
 If set false then continues to invoke HTTP GET call on location given in http response headers.
 * **url**: any (Required): Web activity target endpoint and path.
 Type: string (or Expression with resultType string).

+## WebActivityTypePropertiesHeaders
+### Properties
+### Additional Properties
+* **Additional Properties Type**: string

 ## WebHookActivityTypeProperties
 ### Properties
 * **authentication**: [WebActivityAuthentication](#webactivityauthentication): Authentication method used for calling the endpoint.
 * **body**: any: Represents the payload that will be sent to the endpoint.
 Required for POST/PUT method, not allowed for GET method Type: string (or Expression with resultType string).
-* **headers**: any: Represents the headers that will be sent to the request.
+* **headers**: [WebHookActivityTypePropertiesHeaders](#webhookactivitytypepropertiesheaders): Represents the headers that will be sent to the request.
 For example, to set the language and type on a request: "headers" : { "Accept-Language": "en-us", "Content-Type": "application/json" }.
-Type: dictionary (or Expression with resultType dictionary).
+Type: string (or Expression with resultType string).
 * **method**: 'POST' | string (Required): Rest API method for target endpoint.
 * **reportStatusOnCallBack**: any: When set to true, statusCode, output and error in callback request body will be consumed by activity.
 The activity can be marked as failed by setting statusCode >= 400 in callback request.
 Default is false.
 Type: boolean (or Expression with resultType boolean).
 * **timeout**: string: The timeout within which the webhook should be called back.
 If there is no value specified, it defaults to 10 minutes.
 Type: string.
 Pattern: ((\d+)\.)?(\d\d):(60|([0-5][0-9])):(60|([0-5][0-9])).
 * **url**: any (Required): WebHook activity target endpoint and path.
 Type: string (or Expression with resultType string).

+## WebHookActivityTypePropertiesHeaders
+### Properties
+### Additional Properties
+* **Additional Properties Type**: string

 ## WebLinkedServiceTypeProperties
 * **Discriminator**: authenticationType